Diana Walczak

 Diana Walczak is an American sculptor, computer graphics pioneer and filmmaker.
-She is most famous for creating the original Michael Jackson's HIStory Statue which she sculpted in 1994.
+She is known for creating the original Michael Jackson's HIStory Statue which she sculpted in 1994.
 She also created the digital representation of the statue for Michael Jackson's album, HIStory: Past, Present and Future, Book I.

 Early life and education

 Diana Walczak began her visual arts education in the shops of her father and master printer, Jim Walczak.
 Diana studied engineering and sculpture at Boston University.
 She also assisted a medical illustrator and worked as a graphic artist for the Harvard Medical School while in college.

 Career

 In 1986, Diana was hired by Omnibus Computer Graphics to help create a superhero figure for Marvel Comics.

 In 1987, she partnered up with Jeff Kleiser to form Kleiser-Walczak Construction Company.
 This company is now called Synthespian Studios.
 They developed some of the first computer-generated humans.
 They created the first digital stunt doubles for the feature film, Judge Dredd starring Sylvester Stallone.
 They also created the first face replacements in a feature film in The One starring Jet Li.
-Some additional feature films in which her work can be seen include Stargate, X-Men, Fantastic Four, Surrogates and she worked on the Computer animated Columbia Pictures film logo.
+Some additional feature films in which her work can be seen include Stargate, X-Men, Fantastic Four, Surrogates and she worked on the animated Columbia Pictures film logo.